Arjen van der Heide: Heerenveen

 On 15 September 2017, Van der Heide signed his first professional contract with SC Heerenveen, a three-year deal.

 Van der Heide made his professional debut with Heerenveen in a 4–0 Eredivisie win over Heracles Almelo on 4 August 2019, replacing Jens Odgaard in the 89th minute.
+On 22 November 2019, he extended his contract with Heerenveen until 2023.